 15. Muzeum Azji i Pacyfiku

-The Asia and Pacific Museum houses an incredible collection of 23,000 items – everything from Indonesian weapons to Tibetan masks.
-It all started with diplomat Andrzej Wawrzyniak, who collected over 4,000 art pieces during his 9-year posting in Indonesia.
+The Asia and Pacific Museum houses more than 23,000 exhibits – from traditional Indonesian weapons to Tibetan masks.
+The foundation of the collection was assembled by diplomat Andrzej Wawrzyniak, who gathered more than 4,000 works of art during his nine years of service in Indonesia.

 16. Muzeum Więzienia Pawiak

-At the entrance stands a powerful memorial – a withered tree covered in metal plaques bearing the names of prisoners who died here.
+At the entrance to the museum stands a symbolic monument – a dried tree covered with metal plaques bearing the names of prisoners who died there.

-The Pawiak Museum sits on the site of a former Nazi prison where thousands of Polish prisoners were held and killed between 1939-1944.
-You can see reconstructed cells featuring original elements – bars, hinges, and locks discovered in the ruins.
+The Pawiak Museum is located on the site of the former Nazi prison, where thousands of Polish prisoners were held and executed between 1939 and 1944.
+The exhibition includes reconstructed prison cells with original elements – bars, hinges, and locks found during the clearing of the ruins.

 17. Muzeum Życia w PRL